funway/audible-epub3-maker/README.md

 ---

 ## 🚗 TODO
-- Fix: multiple workers downloading the offline model file simultaneously on first use
 - Add CPU/GPU selection for offline TTS models (note: pip install on amd64 arch defaults to pull a 4GB NVIDIA library (\"▔□▔) )
 - Support more TTS models
 - Implement voice preview and cost estimation for commercial models